villares/faded-parsons-visual/README.md

 ## (Work in Progress!)

 This website should allow you to run Faded Parsons Problems in the browser.
-It uses Pyodide for executing Python doctests and localStorage for storing user progress.
+It will use Pyodide to show *pyp5js* sketch results.

 Based on https://github.com/pamelafox/faded-parsons-static/